Camp Meeker, California

-Camp Meeker is an unincorporated community, Sonoma County, United States, located on the Bohemian Highway, between Occidental and Monte Rio.
+Camp Meeker is an unincorporated community in Sonoma County, California, United States, located on the Bohemian Highway, between Occidental and Monte Rio.
 It has approximately 350 homes on properties ranging from a couple thousand square feet to many acres, some flat and sunny, some on steep narrow gauge railroad type one-way streets.
-The population hovers around 425.
+The population hovers at approximately 425.

 Set amidst redwoods directly on Dutch Bill Creek, it gets an average of 55 inches of rainfall spread over about 69 average days during the winter season.